val-l-hosler/val-l-hosler/README.md

 - :school: I'm a Frontend Software Engineer at CGI on a project at a Fortune 500 company.
 - :toolbox: My Tech Stack:
   - I'm comfortable using Angular 2+, CSS, HTML, JavaScript ES6, MUI, PHP, ReactJS, RxJS, SQL, and TypeScript.
-  - I also have exposure to Java, jQuery, Rust, WebAssembly, and WordPress theme development.
 - 🌱 I’m currently learning NgRx, Sass, and WCAG 2.1.
 - 📫 Reach me at val.l.hosler@gmail.com.
 - :briefcase: Check out my [LinkedIn](https://linkedin.com/in/valhos/).